-- More than half of the population will be facing crisis (IPC Phase 3) or emergency (IPC Phase 4) levels of acute food insecurity through the November 2021 to March 2022 lean season, according to the latest Integrated Food Security Phase Classification (IPC) report. - This is the highest number of acutely food insecure people ever recorded in the ten years in which IPC analyses have been conducted in Afghanistan.
-Afghanistan has one of the highest levels of acute food insecurity worldwide. - The situation for children is especially alarming, with half of all children under five (3.2 million) expected to suffer from acute malnutrition.
-Acute malnutrition is above emergency thresholds in 27 of 34 provinces and is rapidly worsening. - For the first time, urban residents are suffering from food insecurity at similar rates to rural communities, marking the shifting face of hunger in the country. - The report's findings come as Afghanistan's harsh winter looms, threatening to cut off areas of the country where families desperately depend on humanitarian assistance to survive the freezing winter months. - Poor families' food stocks are expected to run out, and millions will be forced to choose between migration and starvation unless urgent action is taken.
+- More than half of the population face crisis (IPC Phase 3) or emergency (IPC Phase 4) levels of acute food insecurity from November 2021 to March 2022, according to the latest Integrated Food Security Phase Classification (IPC) report. - This is the highest number of acutely food insecure people ever recorded in Afghanistan and is among the highest levels of acute food insecurity worldwide. - The situation for children is especially alarming, with half of all children under five (3.2 million) expected to suffer from acute malnutrition.
+Acute malnutrition is above emergency thresholds in 27 of 34 provinces and is rapidly worsening. - For the first time, urban residents are suffering from food insecurity at similar rates to rural communities, marking the shifting face of hunger in the country.
+Rising fuel and food prices are further exacerbating the situation. - The first snows have been reported, threatening to cut off areas of the country where families desperately depend on humanitarian assistance to survive the freezing winter months. - Poor families' food stocks are expected to run out, and millions will be forced to choose between migration and starvation unless urgent action is taken.